isaacnmm/pestpolicy-hugo2XX/content/posts/best-womens-running-shoes-for-shin-splints/index.md

 The shoe also features FlyteFoam Lyte Technology on its midsole.
 The technology provides a lightweight formulation and together with the organic nanofibers, it provides superior cushioning throughout the running session.
 On the other hand, FlyteFoam Propel Technology incorporates an elastomer compound to provide reliable bounce back and high responsiveness.

 The generous padding on the heel section prevents foot irritation at the back while discouraging unintended shoe removal.
-The high-abrasion rubber outsole provides reliable traction on roads, [pavements](https://pestpolicy.com/best-shoes-for-running-on-pavement/), and many other challenging surfaces.
+The high-abrasion rubber outsole provides reliable traction on roads, [pavements](https://pestpolicy.com/best-shoes-for-running-on-pavement/),and many other challenging surfaces.
 Pros: - Provides good stability - Excellent cushioning - Highly durable - Breathable upper - Comfortable

 Cons: - Some people complained about the shoes dull color schemes